 DW=disability weight

-Papers that may assist in estimating disability weights for diarrhea include the Troger et al. 2018 and Karambizi et al. 2021 papers that the reviewer mentions below, in addition to Error!
-Hyperlink reference not valid. and Error!
-Hyperlink reference not valid..

-REVIEWER COMMENT 2: Relatedly, on page 4 of the proposal, the applicant states that disability-adjusted life years are not applicable to diarrhea.
+Error!
+Hyperlink reference not valid.Error!
+Hyperlink reference not valid.REVIEWER COMMENT 2: Relatedly, on page 4 of the proposal, the applicant states that disability-adjusted life years are not applicable to diarrhea.
 This is incorrect given the extensive body of literature quantifying the DALYs attributable to diarrheal disease (DD)-associated mortality and diarrheal disease (DD)-associated morbidity.
 See for example:

 • Karambizi NU, McMahan CS, Blue CN, Temesvari LA (2021) Global estimated Disability-Adjusted Life-Years (DALYs) of diarrheal diseases: A systematic analysis of data from 28 years of the global burden of disease study.
 PLoS ONE 16(10): e0259077. https://doi.org/10.1371/journal.pone.0259077